willemclarke/github-profiles/README.md

 - The challenge proposes the following critera:
   - user can enter a username
-  - user can click on a search button to retirve information
+  - user can click on a search button to retrieve information
   - User can see the avatar, username, followers and repository count of searched user
   - User should get an alert if the username is not valid